AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/timelines/running-and-editing-timelines.md

 3. The triggers in the timeline will fire when the timecode reaches their programmed times.

-- On consoles with motorised faders and on virtual faders, the faders will move as programmed.
+- On consoles with motorised faders and on virtual faders, the playback faders will move as programmed in the triggers.

 - If you are using internal timecode you can set the timecode to run automatically when you raise the fader, and/or to stop when you lower the fader.
 See [Timeline Options - Fader](../timelines/timeline-options.md#fader-tab).